simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

-Lastly, add the server to the URI_ listing in ``default.yaml`` so all the clients know about it once they have updated from the Puppet server.
+Lastly, add the server to the URI_ listing in ``default.yaml`` so all the clients know about it once they have updated from the Puppet master.

 Promote a Slave Node
 --------------------